 As valuable as a national community is, there’s nothing like a local community.
 Campus groups play an enormous role in shaping student life.
 Campuses usually financially support these groups, as campus groups are a key component of student life at high schools and colleges.
 SSA campus affiliate groups provide an astoundingly powerful way to normalize secular identity and advance secular values on campuses all over the country.

 By providing the student leaders of these groups the tools they need to strengthen their groups, we empower them as activists and enable them to make lasting change.
 These groups give community to secular students, allowing them to advocate for secular issues, engage in service projects, and educate their campuses on the positive aspects of secularism.They also provide student leaders with the experiences necessary to be outspoken secular leaders for the rest of their lives.

 In addition to educational materials, promotional materials, a Speakers Bureau, and hundreds of pages of Group Running Resources, we offer hands on help from staffers who are intimately familiar with how to grow communities and make a big splash on campus.

 We Keep Secular Students Connected

 There is no such thing as a successful social movement that was made entirely of students.
 So, we work to connect our students to the broader secular movement.

-Through our Regional Organizing Program, we encourage our affiliate groups to look beyond their campuses.
-Our Regional Campus Organizers work to connect our affiliate groups with other SSA groups and students in their areas, to work with off-campus secular groups, and to work with the national Secular Student Alliance.
+We encourage our affiliate groups to look beyond their campuses.
+Our Campus Organizers work to connect our affiliate groups with other SSA groups and students in their areas, to work with off-campus secular groups, and to work with the national Secular Student Alliance.
 Everyone wins when campus groups get connected to the broader community.